linkel/nand2tetris/README.md

     - Note: I can specify bus pins on the out by writing `out[0..14]=thingthatis15wide`.
 I didn't know (or forgot) I could do it on the left side too.
 - Mar 20, 2020: The CPU chip passes the test script!
 Also, have completed joining the three parts into the Computer chip.
 - Mar 23, 2020: I have an assembler program that works for label-free code (tested with the three provided programs).
 - Mar 24, 2020: I have completed the assembler.
 It works for code with labels.
-Successfully played Pong translated from assembly to binary via my assembler.
+Successfully played Pong translated from assembly to binary via the assembler I wrote.
+- Mar 31, 2020: Working slowly on chapter 7, the VM.
+Writing something to convert from an intermediate language into assembly.
+    - Qualms: Is it really okay for me to have 6 - 8 assembly instructions per VM command?
+Feels like unknown territory.